 The philosophy of permaculture is that you are caring for the planet and the people in it, and that you are returning surplus back to nature.
 How might one do this?
 Fortunately, there are 12 design principles of permaculture to help us out.

-- Accept feedback – Listen to your space!
-The plants will tell you what they need.
+Accept Feedback – Listen to your space! he plants will tell you what they need.
 Is the soil poor and needs more nutrients?
-Check out this plant deficiency guide to figure out what your plant might be telling you!
+Check out this plant deficiency guide to figure out what your plants might be telling you.

-- Use renewable resources – Use bamboo or wooden stakes instead of metal or plastic ones to support tomatoes, grape, or other climbing plants.
+Use Renewables– Use bamboo or wooden stakes instead of metal or plastic ones to support tomatoes, grape, or other climbing plants.
 You can also plan out your garden so those climbing plants can get support from the surrounding plants!
 Sunflowers make great “stakes” for things like peas.
 Compost and use rain barrels.

-- Produce no waste – This ties hand in hand with the previous one.
+Produce No Waste – This ties hand in hand with the previous one.
 Be eco-friendly!
 What are you going to do with all of those little black and white plastic pots from the garden center?
 Can you take them back to the garden center to recycle them or start plants from seed in biodegradable, organic peat pots?
 Are you producing too much and can’t eat your harvest quickly enough?
 Try to freeze the goods, share with neighbors and friends, and make some fun recipes for wildlife!
 Can you save seeds or encourage reseeding so you don’t have to purchase new plants in those plastic nursery pots next year?

-- Design from natural patterns – Observe how plants grow in wild areas.
+Design from Natural Patterns – Observe how plants grow in wild areas.
 Can you replicate those patterns in your own site?
 Pay close attention to natural edge spaces and how there is an increase in biodiversity along edges!

-- Integrate, don’t segregate – Tying with the previous one, plants don’t typically grow in cute little rows or lines.
+Integrate, Don’t Segregate – Tying in with the previous one, plants don’t typically grow in cute little rows or lines.
 Spread plants out and mix and match in your area!

 Use Edges – As I have already mentioned, there’s a lot of biodiversity and productivity on edges.
 Look at a forest edge or even on road sides!
 Many plants are more productive and can get good nutrients by living on the edge.
 The best pattern for creating edge space is a spiral.

 By doing these things, you can maximize your sites productivity and happiness all while decreasing the effort you have to put into it!
-After a bit, you’ll get to sit back and enjoy your space without the work of wrestling with nature!
+After a bit, you’ll get to sit back and enjoy your beautiful habitat without the work of wrestling with nature!